kevinchoo1996/my-laravel-dashboard-app/README.md

 ## Assumptions and Design Choices

 1. **Authentication**
    - Users authenticate using API tokens via `/api/login`.
+   - **Laravel Breeze** is used for simple authentication setup.
    - Laravel Sanctum is used for token-based authentication.

-2. **User Roles**
+2. **Action Classes**
-   - Assumed a single user type (no admin vs regular distinction) since requirements didn’t specify.
+   - Core business logic is separated into **Action classes** (Action files) to keep controllers thin and maintainable.
+   - This makes the code easier to test and reuse.

 3. **API Design**
    - Followed RESTful conventions for all endpoints (`/api/products` for CRUD operations).